QuakeOoze/WebComputing-Assignment/README.md

-# auction-app
+# Auction-app

-> assignment auction-app
+> Front-end for the auction app assignment, created with Vue and Node.

 ## Build Setup